-Recorded tornadoes in the planning area are typically average size and short-lived.
+Recorded tornadoes in the planning area are typically average-sized and short-lived.
 They can occur anywhere in Wharton County and participating communities.
-Figure 15-4 shows tornado activity documented by NOAA from 1980-1999.
-Figure 15-5 shows the location of previous tornado events in Wharton County and participating communities.
+Figure 15-4 shows tornado activity documented by NOAA from 1950-2019.
+Figure 15-5 shows the location of previous tornado events in Wharton County and participating communities from 1950 to 2019.

 Figure 15-3.
-Tornado Paths in the U.S. (1950-2014)
+Tornado Paths in the U.S. (1955-2019)